Tuesday, February 13, 2024

 1 small to medium onion, chopped

-2 plump cloves garlic, coarsely chopped
+2 plump garlic cloves, coarsely chopped

 1 carrot, peeled and chopped